MarsicoFL/mispitools/README.md

 ## Computing non-genetic based LRs

-Now you are able to compute conditional probability tables, firstly you can analyze the different parameters from the documentation.
+Now you are able to compute conditional probability phenotype tables considering Age, Sex and Hair color variables.
+Firstly you can analyze the different parameters from the documentation.

 ``` r
 ?CPT_POP
 ```

-You can compute the phenotype probabilities of three variables, sex, age and hair color in the population.
-For simplification, the reference ages distribution in the population are assumed as uniform (the function could be easily adapted to incorpore a dataset with the specified frequencies).
+ For simplification, the population reference age distribution treated as uniform (the function could be easily adapted to incorpore a dataset with the specified frequencies, this will be implemented soon).

 ``` r
 CPT_POP(